osebom/cathode_explorer/README.md

 ![image](https://github.com/osebom/cathode_explorer/assets/40761922/ab7b4095-469e-4f9f-b027-2aadf650b569)

+The bulk of the code is contained in the tk_2.py file, while the mod_incar.sh and mod_subvasp.sh shell scripts automated the DFT calculations and shell scripting on Compute Canada.

 # Next Steps
 We leveraged mostly the scipy-stack (matplotlib, numpy, scikit-learn, etc.) for this project, but we've also made use of APIs from public databases such as the Materials Project and COD database.
 Currently, our next step is to use MySQL to store all relevant information (such as file directories, calculation name, date submitted, etc.) so its users don't have to manually look through folders anymore.